 Every winter Florence hosts a few Christmas markets for gift shopping, entertainment, and new gastronomic experiences.
 They usually run from the end of November to late December.
 Most markets operate on the weekends.
 In the weeks leading to Christmas, Florence hosts several Christmas markets selling everything from food and wine to handmade crafts.
 Piazza Santa Croce Christmas market with a German twist, traditional and cozy Fierucola dell Immacolata and Fierucolina di Natale, remote Christmas fairs in Mugello area and the villages of Chianti and Fiesole—let the Tuscan Christmas melt your heart.

-Christmas Market on Piazza Santa Croce (November–December, dates TBA)
+Christmas Market on Piazza Santa Croce (November–December; CANCELED in 2020)